 The frequency increases during winter months when migratory eagles join the resident population.
 December through February tours often report dozens of eagle sightings along the coastline and near river mouths.

-How can I identify juvenile bald eagles during the tour?
+How can I identify juvenile bald eagles?

 Young bald eagles lack the distinctive white head and tail feathers that make adults so recognizable.
 Juvenile eagles are primarily dark brown with mottled white patches on their wings and bodies.